rust-lang/rust/text/0000-const-looping.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-A loop in MIR is a cyclic graph of BasicBlocks.
-Evaluating such a loop is no different from evaluating a linear sequence of BasicBlocks, except that termination is not guaranteed.
+A loop in MIR is a cyclic graph of `BasicBlock`s.
+Evaluating such a loop is no different from evaluating a linear sequence of `BasicBlock`s, except that termination is not guaranteed.
 To ensure that the compiler never hangs indefinitely, we count the number of terminators processed and once we reach a fixed limit, we report an error mentioning that we aborted constant evaluation,